Trends in the Utilization and Mortality for Coronary Artery Bypass Graft (CABG) Surgery in California Hospitals

 CABG surgery, a major interventional procedure to treat coronary artery diseases, is the most common type of open-heart surgery and the costliest procedure in California.
 Other studies have shown large disparities in the use of CABG procedures and outcomes by sex and race/ethnicity.*

-This report evaluates the changes in CABG utilization and outcomes in California by assigned sex at birth and race/ethnicity over time and is important in the evaluation of hospital resources, regional health policy, quality improvement, and the promotion of health equity.
+This report evaluates the changes in CABG utilization and outcomes in California by age, assigned sex at birth and race/ethnicity over time which is important in the evaluation of hospital resources, regional health policy, quality improvement, and the promotion of health equity.

 Key Findings

-• Males compared with females had higher CABG utilization, but the percent of declines over time in females (35.9 percent) was much greater than males (17.3 percent).
+• Males had higher CABG utilization rates than females, but the rate of decline over time was much greater for females (34.0 percent) than males (15.4 percent).

-• CABG utilization decreased in all race/ethnicity subgroups.
-Non-Hispanic (NH) White had the highest CABG utilization.
-NH Black had the highest decline rate (28.5 percent) compared with NH white (24.3 percent), and Hispanic (9.4 percent).
+• CABG utilization rates decreased in all race/ethnicity subgroups.
+Whites had the highest CABG utilization rate and the highest rate of decline (26.9 percent) compared to Blacks (17.6 percent), and Hispanics (1.3 percent).

-• CABG utilization increased for NH American Indian / Alaskan Native (17.6 percent) and NH Asian / Pacific Islander (8.1 percent) subgroups over the 12-year period.
+• CABG utilization rate increased for American Indian / Alaskan Native adults (25.3 percent) and Asian / Pacific Islander adults (15.5 percent) subgroups over the 13-year period.

-• The statewide rate for in-hospital mortality was stable over time with the highest mortality in 2020.
+• The statewide rate for in-hospital mortality was stable over time with the highest mortality rate in 2020 (2.3 percent).
 This trend was consistent among all subgroups.

 How HCAI Created this Product